 - Concise - brief but thorough, providing information and recommendations

 - Easy to use - logical arrangement, including data needed to order the item reviewed

 In a survey, Choice reviews were called “the best short critical evaluations of new titles available anywhere.”
 Choice subscribers rate it #1 among sources used to select materials for academic libraries.

-Each issue of Choice contains approximately 600 reviews of recent books and electronic resources, a bibliographic essay, and a list of significant forthcoming titles.
+Each issue of Choice contains hundreds of reviews of recent books and electronic resources, a bibliographic essay, and a list of significant forthcoming titles.
 Click to see sample reviews in a variety of subject areas from past issues of Choice.
 A sample bibliographic essay (“Toward Understanding the Death Penalty Debate”) and sample Web reviews are also available in full text at this site.

 Choice covers more than 50 subdisciplines spanning the humanities, science and technology, and the social and behavioral sciences.
 The Selection Policy gives specific criteria for each subject section of the magazine.

 Titles reviewed in Choice are assigned one of the following recommendation levels, which appear at the end of each review: